 Why do you need to garden especially for bees?

 Bee populations have been declining rapidly over the last few decades, mainly because of habitat loss, the effects of industrial agriculture and the use of pesticides and herbicides (which destroy many plants that provided nectar and pollen), and disease.
 For more information, see the blog http://www.linsladememorialgardens.uk/2017/01/

 How many of you look after the gardens?

-The regular team consists of four residents from the road running behind the gardens, but we have occasional group sessions with South Bedfordshire Friends of the Earth members, e.g. to use weed wands on the paths to destroy weeds by heat (rather than using herbicides, whose safety is constantly being questioned, and which leave the paths looking untidy while the weeds die).
+The regular team consists of five residents from the road running behind the gardens, but we have occasional group sessions with South Bedfordshire Friends of the Earth members, e.g. to use weed wands on the paths to destroy weeds by heat (rather than using herbicides, which leave the paths looking untidy while the weeds die, and whose safety is constantly being questioned).

 We also have various groups helping us survey the wildlife and wild flowers throughout the year, and the local preschool help us water, and look after one of the beds.

 Why are there so many dead leaves around some of the plants?